-- 1.6 The documentation to be submitted should include at least the following: - .1 Technical Manual The technical description should include: - product specification; - process description; - operational instructions; - details (including Certificates where appropriate) of the major components and materials used; - technical installation specifications in accordance with manufacturers' specific installation criteria; - system limitations; and - routine maintenance and trouble-shooting procedures; - .2 BWMS Drawings Diagrammatic drawings of the pumping and piping arrangements, electrical/electronic wiring diagrams, which should include reference to any waste streams and sampling points; - .3 Link to the Ballast Water Management Plan Information regarding the characteristics and arrangements in which the equipment is to be installed as well as the scope of the ships (sizes, types and operation) for which the equipment is intended.
-This information can later form the link between the equipment and the ship's Ballast Water Management Plan; and - .4 Environmental and Public Health Impacts Potential hazards for the environment should be identified and documented based on environmental studies performed to the extent necessary to assure that no harmful effects are to be expected.
-In the case of Ballast Water Management Systems that make use of Active Substances or Preparations containing one or more Active Substances the procedure described in the "Procedure for the Approval of Ballast Water Management Systems that make use of Active Substances" should be followed.
-The equipment must then ensure that dosage of the Active Substance and the maximum allowable discharge concentration are kept under the approved criteria at all times. - 1.7 The documentation may include specific information relevant to the test set-up to be used for land-based testing according to these Guidelines.
+- 1.6 The documentation to be submitted should include at least the following: - .1 Technical Manual The technical description should include: - product specification; - process description; - operational instructions; - details (including Certificates where appropriate) of the major components and materials used; - technical installation specifications in accordance with manufacturers' specific installation criteria; - system limitations; and - routine maintenance and trouble-shooting procedures. - .2 BWMS Drawings Diagrammatic drawings of the pumping and piping arrangements, electrical/electronic wiring diagrams, which should include reference to any waste streams and sampling points; - .3 Link to the Ballast Water Management Plan Information regarding the characteristics and arrangements in which the system is to be installed as well as the scope of the ships (sizes, types and operation) for which the system is intended.
+This information can later form the link between the system and the ship's ballast water management plan; and - .4 Environmental and Public Health Impacts Potential hazards for the environment should be identified and documented based on environmental studies performed to the extent necessary to assure that no harmful effects are to be expected.
+In the case of ballast water management systems that make use of Active Substances or Preparations containing one or more Active Substances the "Procedure for the approval of ballast water management systems that make use of Active Substances (G9)", as revised, should be followed.
+The system should then ensure that dosage of the Active Substance and the maximum allowable discharge concentration is kept under the approved criteria at all times.
+In the case of ballast water management systems that do not make use of Active Substances or Preparations, but which could reasonably be expected to result in changes to the chemical composition of the treated water such that adverse impacts to receiving waters might occur upon discharge, the documentation should include results of toxicity tests of treated water as described in paragraph 5.1.5 of these Guidelines.

+1.7 The documentation may include specific information relevant to the test set-up to be used for land-based testing according to these Guidelines.
 Such information should include the sampling needed to ensure proper functioning and any other relevant information needed to ensure proper evaluation of the efficacy and effects of the equipment.
 The information provided should also address general compliance with applicable environment, health and safety standards during the Type Approval procedure.